mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Lay Ordination Lecture 3 of 7: Triple Treasure, Lecture 1” (March 8, 1986) at 14:00](https://katagiritranscripts.net/1986-03-08-Triple-Treasure-Lecture-1#1400).

-This is more the sense in which we can say that the Way is the teaching of Buddha that we need to follow.
-The Way is the teaching of the universe, the *buddha-dharma*.
+So we can say that the Way as *universal life* is the teaching of the universe, the *buddha-dharma*.
 And the community of people who are following the Way is the *sangha*.

 ---